 ✔️The location and its characteristics: It's very important that you take your restaurant's planned geographical location into account.
 What type of area is it?
 Why are you interested in this place?
 What are its advantages and challenges?
 E.g. Are you located near a large influx of people or in quiet area?
 Are you in business and office district, a popular tourist spot or a residential or recreational neighbourhood?
 What are the busiest times for foot traffic?

 By determining this information, you can better understand the nature of the business that you are going to set up.
 From here, you can tweak its characteristics to increase its chances of success.

 Profile of the industry/market analysis

-✔️Verify the restaurant's production capacity: At this point, you must determine how many diners you can serve per day and how many meal services will be carried out per day and week based on the location's space and the production capacity that you can handle for your market launch.
+✔️Verify the restaurant's production capacity: Determine how many diners you can serve per day and how many meal services will be carried out per day/week based on the available space and the production capacity that you can handle for your market launch.

-design a debut menu that is delicious, attractive and above all profitable, not very extensive nor simple, and that includes the right dishes to satisfy the taste buds of your potential clientele.
-We also must define the type of ingredients that you will use, the level of quality and freshness, the type of provider and an estimate of the cost of carrying out this menu.Create the food selection: Now you can
+✔️Create the food selection: Now you can design a debut menu that is delicious, attractive and above all profitable.
+Try not to make your menu offering too extensive or too simple, and ensure you include dishes that satisfy the taste buds of your potential clientele.
+Here you must also define the type of ingredients you will use, the level of quality, the type of providers you will use and the estimated cost of delivering this menu.

 Keep in mind that this is a summary of the most essential things to consider when creating a restaurant business plan.
 It is a highly complex project that naturally grows based on the business.
 In any case, we hope that it serves as a guide to get you started!